brunocoelho1997/brunocoelho1997.github.io/_posts/2020-10-10-cycling-chat-k8.markdown

 ## Description

-Initially, I researched how to create a cluster and easily I found some content to help me with that.
-After some hours I had my cluster with the setup finished.
+Initially, I researched how to create a cluster and easily found some content to help me.
+After a few hours, I had my cluster fully installed.
+After configuring the cluster, I started creating a Spring Boot API with one endpoint (list all messages).<br>
-After having the cluster configured, I started to create a Spring Boot API with 1 endpoint (list all messages).
-Also, was created a Dockerfile to create a docker image with the application that would be used by kubernetes.
+I also created a Dockerfile to create a docker image.
+The last will have the application that is going to be used by Kubernetes.
 After that, I created the YAML templates: the deployment and the service.
-With this, in order to automate the release of the spring boot app and all kubernetes templates, I used Helm and I configured all necessary YAMLs to automate a release of the app.
+<br>Additionally, I used Helm to automate the release of the spring boot app and all Kubernetes templates.
+Then I configured all necessary YAMLs to automate the release of the app.
+The main goal of the application is a Cycling Chat.
-Since the main goal of the application was a Cycling Chat, I deployed with Helm a Postgresql statefulset to save all messages that were published on a RabbitMQ statefulset (that also was deployed with Helm).
-To test this application was created a Java Application to publish messages on RabbitMQ.
+So, I deployed a Postgresql statefulset with Helm.
+This way, it can save all published messages from another RabbitMQ statefulset (also deployed with Helm).
+Lastly, I created a Java Application to publish messages on RabbitMQ.

 ## More images of the project
 <img src="{{site.baseurl}}/assets/img/project_cyclingchat/1.png" alt="Result" class="post-images">